billtubbs/array_funcs/README.md

 of calculations on the PyBoard using arrays (there is currently no numpy ndarray for micropython as far as I know).

-NOTE: Currently only 1-dimensional arrays (vectors) are supported Only identically-sized arrays can be added, subtracted, multiplied or divided (no broadcasting) and operations are carried out 'element-wise'.
+NOTE: Currently only 1-dimensional arrays (vectors) are supported.
+Only identically-sized arrays can be added, subtracted, multiplied or divided (no broadcasting) and operations are carried out 'element-wise'.